As a breakup coach, one of the most common questions my clients will ask me is:

-Here’s the reason so many people get stuck in the “friend zone” after a breakup and end up suffering the negative consequences: at first, it seems like a great idea.
+Here’s the reason so many people get stuck in the “friend zone” after a breakup, and end up suffering the negative consequences: at first, it seems like a great idea.

-I mean, your ex is giving you an option that allows you to maintain contact with the person you’ve loved for some time and, in theory, this will allow you to move on gently and slowly without the intense feelings of loneliness that often accompany a breakup.
+Your ex is giving you an option that allows you to maintain contact with the person you’ve loved for some time and, in theory, this will allow you to move on gently and slowly without the intense feelings of loneliness that often accompany a breakup.

 After all, if you can slowly wean yourself off those romantic feelings rather than going “cold turkey” and shutting down all contact with your ex, isn’t that a better option?

-Scenario #1: You’re Done With Your Ex & Want To Move On…
+Scenario #1: You’re Done with Your Ex & Want to Move On

 Which of the following options is going to be less painful and less difficult to handle:

-- You let your ex go his or her own way and do your best to avoid learning what they are up to, who they’re dating, etc;
+- You let your ex go his or her own way and do your best to avoid learning what they are up to, who they’re dating, etc.

-- You actively communicate with your ex and constantly remind yourself of what used to be between you…. you learn about their new romantic partners, hear about their sexual escapades, etc.
+- You actively communicate with your ex and constantly remind yourself of what used to be between you.
+You learn about their new romantic partners, hear about their sexual escapades, etc.